Overview & Program Statistics

 Buying and removing buildings in the floodplain is one of the most cost-effective ways to reduce long-term flood damage and create many other community benefits.
 Floodplain acquisitions provide the community recreational and open space assets.
 Over time, the local building stock shifts from older buildings in vulnerable areas, to newer code compliant buildings in more sustainable locations within Mecklenburg County.

-Since 1999, Storm Water Services has purchased nearly 400 flood-prone houses, apartment buildings and businesses that were in floodplains throughout Charlotte-Mecklenburg.
-Nearly 700 families and business units have moved to less vulnerable locations outside of local floodplains.
+Since 1999, Storm Water Services has purchased over 400 flood-prone houses, apartment buildings and businesses that were in floodplains throughout Charlotte-Mecklenburg.
+Over 700 families and businesses have moved to less vulnerable locations outside of local floodplains.
 185 acres of public open space has been "undeveloped" to allow the floodplain to function during heavy rain and provide a long term community asset.
 Storm Water Services also estimates these buyouts have avoided $25 million in losses and will ultimately avoid over $300 million in future losses.

 Floodplain buyouts have all been voluntary.
 Owners are not forced to sell.
 Historically, about 85% of owners who go through the appraisal/offer process, participate in the buyout.

 The first 12 years of the program were funded exclusively through Federal grants with local matching funding.
 Currently, the annual investment in buyouts is $4M and most buyouts are funded completely with local money.
 The program also coordinates acquisitions with other public entities to achieve multi-objective goals.
 Since 1999, the buyout program has invested $67 million in removing buildings from the floodplain (43% federal, 2% state, 48% local, 7% other).

 See a list of properties purchased through this program.
 (Updated January 2018)